sonbyj01/ece465-cloud-computing/src/proj1/README.md

   to a mutex lock and directly appending to the array rather than sending it to the mainline, since we are basing our algorithm on a shared-memory system anyway.
+- The `maxColor` variable was used to simplify our algorithm since the (approximate) coloring number is not known beforehand.
+In the first revision, we set it to `3*V/2` by default by mistake.
+We know that the maximum (exact) chromatic number is the largest degree of a node + 1; thus, it should be `3*d/2`.
+(The factor of 1.5 is used to ensure safety.)
+We believe this also helped speed up all of the algorithm versions from revision, especially the parallel algorithm from revision 1, since:
+    - The second bullet point doesn't apply due to the stated reasons
+    - This greatly reduces the amount of memory allocation per vertex/goroutine)
+    - We didn't actually change any of the implementation of the first revision, but `maxColor` is given as a parameter (set in `proj1_test.go`) and the benchmark for this unchanged algorithm is much faster than the previous revision, especially for larger graphs.

 On the same test system as before (i7-2600 (4C/8T) and 8GB RAM), we achieved the following results.
 We achieve up to a 48% speedup (2 times speedup) on the